grafana/grafana/docs/sources/alerting/unified-alerting/alert-groups.md

 # Alert groups

-Alert groups show alerts from an Alertmanager instance.
-The Alertmanager group alerts are based on common label values.
-By default, grouping is by the label keys for the root policy in [notification policies]({{< relref "./notification-policies.md" >}}).

-Grouping common alerts into a single alert group prevent duplicate alerts from being fired by grouping common alerts into a single alert group.
+Alert groups show grouped alerts from an Alertmanager instance.
+By default, the alerts are grouped by the label keys for the root policy in [notification policies]({{< relref "./notification-policies.md" >}}).
+Grouping common alerts into a single alert group prevents duplicate alerts from being fired.

 ## View alert groupings

 1. In the Grafana menu, click the **Alerting** (bell) icon to open the Alerting page listing existing alerts.
 1. Click **Alert grouping** to open the page listing existing groups.
 1. From the **Alertmanager** drop down, select an external Alertmanager as your data source.
 By default, the `Grafana` Alertmanager is selected.
 1. From **custom group by** drop down, select a combination of labels to view a grouping other than the default.
-This is useful for debugging and verifying your notification policies grouping.
+This is useful for debugging and verifying your grouping of notification policies.

-If an alert does not contain labels specified in the grouping of the route policy or the custom grouping it is added to a catch all group with a header of `No grouping`.
+If an alert does not contain labels specified in the grouping of the root policy or the custom grouping, it is added to a catch all group with a header of `No grouping`.

 ## Filter alerts